andrewjmead/wpsites/README.md

 You're gonna want to install WPSites as a global composer package.
 This will give you access to the `wpsites` command from anywhere on your machine.

-I've never installed it locally.
-I have no ideal what will happen. 🤷‍♂️

 ```
 composer global require andrewmead/wpsites
 ```